proinsias/an-independent-mind/docs/Books/The Hard Thing About Hard Things.md

 ---

+the right kind of ambition is ambition for the company’s success with the executive’s own success only coming as a by-product of the company’s victory.
+The wrong kind of ambition is ambition for the executive’s personal success regardless of the company’s outcome. — location: [2276](kindle://book?action=open&asin=B00DQ845EA&location=2276) ^ref-51181

+---
 By conducting well-structured, regular performance and compensation reviews, you will ensure that pay and stock increases are as fair as possible. — location: [2288](kindle://book?action=open&asin=B00DQ845EA&location=2288) ^ref-28128

 ---